|

 In 2018, the EU’s General Affairs Council noted that

-Turkey has been moving further away from the European Union.
+Turkey has been moving further away from the EU.
 Turkey’s accession negotiations have therefore effectively come to a standstill and no further chapters can be considered for opening or closing and no further work towards the modernization of the EU-Turkey Customs Union is foreseen.

 Peter Michael – Cyprus Mail